algorys/sysadmin/tutoriel/en/_posts/2016-05-18-fusioninventory-deploy-mirrors.md

 # Deploy with mirrors

-You can deploy with p2p, but if you can't / don't want use this on multi-sites, you can use mirrors.
+You can deploy with p2p, but if you can't / don't want to use this on multi-sites, you can use mirrors.

 ## What is mirrors?

-A mirror as a HTTP server where an agent try to get the file(s) required to deploy a software.
+A mirror is a HTTP server where an agent tries to get the file(s) required to deploy a software.

-## How it works ?
+## How does it work?

 ### In GLPI

 In GLPI, add a mirror in menu *Plugins* > *FusionInventory* > *Deploy* > *Mirror servers*

-Add in field *Mirror server address* the url of your HTTP server on the remote site (think to create the mirror server in the right entity).
+In the field *Mirror server address*, add the url of your HTTP server for the remote site (think to create the mirror server in the right entity).

 For example: